AntCPLab/OpenCoral/README.md

 [TopGear](https://eprint.iacr.org/2019/035) zero-knowledge proofs in both.

-Hemi denotes the stripped version version of LowGear for semi-honest security similar to Semi, that is, generating additively shared Beaver triples using semi-homomorphic encryption.
+Hemi and Soho denote the stripped version version of LowGear and HighGear, respectively, for semi-honest security similar to Semi, that is, generating additively shared Beaver triples using semi-homomorphic encryption.